-- A Supports one module inserted into either slot, in Single-channel memory configuration. - B Supports one pair of modules inserted into either Channel A or Channel B as one pair of Dualchannel memory configuration. - C Supports four modules inserted into the blue and white slots as two pairs of Dual-channel memory configuration.
+- A\: Supports one module inserted in any slot as Single-channel memory configuration. - B\: Supports one pair of modules inserted into either the blue slots or the white slots as one pair of Dual-channel memory configuration. - C\: Supports 4 modules inserted into both the blue and white slots as two pairs of Dual-channel memory configuration.

-Visit the ASUS website for the latest DDR3-1333/1067/800 MHz QVL.
+Visit the ASUS website for the latest DDR2-800/667MHz QVL.